mendix/docs/content/en/docs/appstore/modules/charts/_index.md

 If you using AnyChart widget in your project we highly recommend you to migrate your charts to new charts module — it has better developer experience and give you advanced set of chart widgets to visualize your data.
 {{% /alert %}}

-### Step 3 - Installing Charts Module from Marketplace
+### 6.3 Installing the Charts Module from Marketplace

 Now you can open Studio Pro, go to marketplace and install brand new Charts module.